NorskViking/rock-paper-scissors-master/README.md

 - When deploying the game on gh-pages, only blank screen is displayed.
 - On computer win, shadow-rings is placed over player-choice display, even though player-choice should have z-index 70 and computer-choice z-index 0
-- In 'Rock, Paper, Scissor, Spock, Lizard' gamemode, the 'rock'-button have missing pointer area in the middle, making the player have to click the outer edges to choose 'rock', unknown why this is.
+- In 'Rock, Paper, Scissor, Lizard, Spock' gamemode, the 'rock'-button have missing pointer area in the middle, making the player have to click the outer edges to choose 'rock', unknown why this is.

 ### ToDo

 - [ ] Deploy to Github-pages via my portfolio website
 - [x] Implement a Rock, Paper, Scissor, Spock & Lizard version
-- [ ] Implement function for changing between RPS & RPSSL
+- [x] Implement function for changing between RPS & RPSSL
 - [x] Add home to portfolio button
 - [ ] Optimize Components for use in the different game-modes